 I have seen the product grow and mature and it has become the CRM for my organization.
 I’ve spent a lot of time learning all the features, integrations, and customizations to get the max from it.

-In this article, I go over what some of the limitations of HubSpot CRM are.
+In this article, I go over what some of the limitations of HubSpot CRM are (Check out our Pros and Cons of HubSpot CRM article as well).

 Here’s what is not limited, or the limit is so high, it’s fine for most use cases: